osmaelo/osmaelo.github.io/README.md

 * SQL Review from [Reddit](https://www.reddit.com/r/SQL/wiki/index)
 * Linux/macOS project [here](https://blog.nobugware.com/post/2017/back_from_osx_to_linux/) via [Reddit](https://redd.it/8xz5yu)
 * Books to start/continue/finish: [Code](http://a.co/fNupHBs), [Elements...](http://a.co/2tPAp8A) and [Cracking...](http://a.co/5vvNO7r)
+* Create App by which vocabulary is improved via Vocabulary lists and API from an online Dictionary Site for English, Spanish, French

 ### Mathematics and Physics: